Self-Improving Robust Preference Optimization: Offline Solution for Optimizing Objective

-\begin{remark} One may notice the similarity of this result and Equation 6 of \dpo paper \citep{rafailov2023direct}.
-Both results express $p(y_2\succ y_1|x)$ in terms of the optimal policy $\pi^*$.
-However the result of \dpo only holds under the assumption that $p$ conforms to the Bradly-Terry model, whereas our result is general and holds for all $p$. \end{remark}
+\begin{remark} One may notice the similarity of this result and Eq.
+6 of \dpo paper \citep{rafailov2023direct}.
+Both results express $p(y'\succ y|x)$ in terms of the optimal policy $\pi^*$.
+However, the result of \dpo only holds under the assumption that $p$ conforms to the Bradly-Terry model, whereas our result is general and holds for all $p$. \end{remark} To optimize for $\pi$ and $\pi_{\dagger}$ using \eqref{eq:zero-one-cond} we enforce this equation for all $y$ and $y'$ through minimizing the expected $\ell_2$ loss of \eqref{eq:thm.loss.srpo.l2} which concludes the proof on joint optimization of the generative policy $\pi$ and the self-improvement policy through \eqref{eq:thm.loss.srpo.l2}.